npagrawal/Neural-Networks-Image-Classification-Pokemon/README.md

 <img src="images/types.png" width="750" align="center">

 Modeling with neural networks is tricky with more than a handful of classifiers.
 There are 18 types in total that a Pokémon can get their primary and secondary typing from.
-For the sake of the project, I've limited the amount of classifiers (and Pokémon included) to contain just the most common ones (Water, Normal, Grass, Pyschic, Bug, Fire, Poison, Ground, Fighting, and Rock) and only included the primary types as classifiers.
+For the sake of the project, I've limited the amount of classifiers (and Pokémon included) to contain just the most common ones and only included the primary types as classifiers.
 This could mean the machine mislabels them for their primary type but could have labeled them correctly for their secondary type.

 ## The Data

 The data comes from four sources: I scraped images and types from PokemonDB and Bulbapedia.
-I also used two Kaggle datasets – "7,000 Labeled Pokemon" by Lance Zhang and "Pokemon Generation One" by Harshit Dwivedi – which together contained nearly 13,000 images of the first 150 Pokémon.
-As a result, there are only two images each for the other 860.
+I also used two Kaggle datasets – "7,000 Labeled Pokemon" by Lance Zhang and "Pokemon Generation One" by Harshit Dwivedi – which together contained nearly 18,000 images of the first 150 Pokémon.
+As a result, there are far fewer other 860.

 <img src="images/images.png" width="750" align="center">